 Loosely knitted hats offer a lot of room for big hair.
 They are therefore the ideal solution for elaborate hair styles or teased works of hair art.
 The wide loops expand to accommodate the more voluminous hair styles and also allow some air circulation.
 For more ease of wear you can wear knitted cotton hats.

 His and Her Hat Fashion

 Long gone are the strict gender lines for hat fashions.
 Women love wearing flat and Tyrolean hats, which used to be male hat wear only.
 As a general rule, the more austere the hat fashion, the more feminine and playful should be the hair style.
-Large soft waves or curls or artfully braided hair provide appealing contrast and feminine flair.
+Large soft waves, braids or curly hairstyles provide appealing contrast and feminine flair.